 If you often forget to take your medicine, let your doctor and pharmacist know.

-Alert your doctor if you have liver disease as Tiagabine may not be suitable for you.
+Alert your doctor if you have severe liver disease as Tiagabine may not be suitable for you.

 Let your doctor know if you are pregnant or breastfeeding.

-Tiagabine may cause dizziness, tiredness and drowsiness.
+Tiagabine may cause dizziness or drowsiness.
 If affected, do not drive or take part in any activity in which you need to be alert.

-Other side effects include any of the following: weakness, nervousness, difficulty controlling movements such as unsteadiness in walking, tremors, muscle twitching, irritability, diarrhoea, abdominal pain, nausea and vomiting.
-It may also affect your concentration and speech.
+Other side effects include any of the following: nausea, vomiting, diarrhoea, stomach pain, tiredness, nervousness, difficulty controlling movements such as unsteadiness in walking, tremors, muscle twitching, speech and concentration problem.

-- unusual changes in mood or behaviour (being too depressed, agitated or having thoughts of self-harm)
+- unusual changes in mood or behaviour (being too depressed, agitated or having compulsive and impulsive behaviour)

 - unusual bruising